Ocean colour image, courtesy of NASA.

-The ARC Centre of Excellence for Climate System Science will host its 3rd annual winter school on June 16-20, 2014 in the Research School of Earth Sciences at the Australian National University.
+The ARC Centre of Excellence for Climate System Science will host its 4th annual winter school on June 15-19, 2015 at the Institute for Marine and Antarctic Studies, University of Tasmania.

-The 2014 winter school theme is Geophysical Fluid Dynamics.
+The 2015 winter school theme is Biogeochemistry of the Earth System.

 This is a high-level education program for honours and graduate students interested in climate science.
-It will be of considerable relevance to those working in the atmospheric and ocean sciences, and also those in land related disciplines with interest in the planetary boundary layer and land-atmosphere feedbacks.
+It will be of relevance to those working in atmospheric sciences, oceanography and land processes.

 The winter school will consist of a series of lectures and lab sessions delivered by Centre of Excellence researchers from our five universities and partner organisations.
-An advanced Python tutorial will be delivered by our Computational Modelling Support Team.
+There will also be opportunities for socializing and networking.
+During the week of the winter school, Hobart is hosting the DARK MOFO winter festival.

 Applications are now closed.